agilepro/software-craftsmanship/docs/Management/interviewing-programmers.md

 *   Lots of Patience

 Almost none of these translate to charming the person in the interview.
 I have worked with people who were exceedingly grumpy and yet excellent in working within a team.
 One at Netscape had the title of “Chief Curmudgeon” on his business card.
 These people are not unfriendly, they are just not charming, and it is important to know the difference.
 An interview is a kind of test.
 “Can you give me a good gut feeling in 45 minutes or less?”
 That is the test.
 Sure, there is information passed back and forth, but it is impossible to ignore the gut feeling.
 Do you need engineers that can meet with a stranger and charm them in 45 minutes or less?
-Honestly, no you don’t.
+Honestly, no you don't.
 There is even a danger.
 There are lots of engineers who are also good with talking to strangers.
 I could name engineers I worked with who were so good they could talk themselves into jobs they were not qualified for.
 These people actually lied during the interview, and they were good enough to get away with it.
 After joining the team, it took quite a while to figure out they actually could not do the work.
 Everyone liked them, so it took a major fiasco before the alarm bells went off.
 They simply were good at doing interviews, and people trusted them.

 ## Other Alternatives